 Since our inception, we have created wholly-owned subsidiaries or made investments in certain controlled entities, including partially-owned subsidiaries for which we have majority voting interest under the VOE model or for which we are the primary beneficiary under the VIE model, which we refer to collectively as our consolidated entities.
-Ownership interests in entities over which we have significant influence, but not a controlling financial interest, are accounted for as cost and equity method investments.
 Ownership interests in consolidated entities that are held by entities other than us are reported as redeemable convertible noncontrolling interests and noncontrolling interests in our consolidated balance sheets.
 Losses attributed to redeemable convertible noncontrolling interests are reported separately in our consolidated statements of operations.